lucidrains/enformer-pytorch/README.md

 - [x] add loss wrapper with poisson loss
 - [x] move the metrics code over to pytorch as well
 - [x] train enformer model
+- [ ] allow for plain fine-tune with fixed static context
+- [ ] build context manager for fine-tuning with unfrozen enformer but with frozen batchnorm
+- [ ] allow for fine tuning with only unfrozen layernorms (technique from fine tuning transformers)

 ## Citations